oldsn-developer/10eqs/README.md

 # 10eqs

-# Product Insights Generator
+# Product Insights Analyzer

-This project analyzes product pricing data, cleanses the input dataset, and generates a report with insights and recommendations for each product.
+This project analyzes product pricing data, cleans the input dataset, and generates a report with insights and recommendations for each product.

 ## Features